OdinBurntwaffle/capeTrader/README.md

 5. It is also possible to lose augment items if you try to augment a cape with a different path than is already present.
 Suppose again you have an ogma's cape augmented with DEX+5 via threads.
 If you enter the **//ct prep run thread str** and then the **//ct go 15** command intending to augment your cape with str, **you will lose all 15 threads**.
 There is currently no safeguard for this but one is currently being considered to be added to the capetrader addon.

-6. If you have the inventory menu open, be sure to close before using the go commmand and make sure you do not open menus or move items around in your inventories while the augmentation process is ongoing.
+6. If you have the inventory menu open, be sure to close it before using the go commmand and make sure you do not open menus or move items around in your inventories while the augmentation process is ongoing.
 You will get a start message after you use the go command and an ending message once the augmentation process completes.
-You can mess around with your inventory after you get the ending message, otherwise you might interupt the augmentation process and need to reload the addon.
+You can mess around with your inventory after you get the ending message, otherwise you might interrupt the augmentation process and need to reload the addon.

 7. There is currently a bug involving dye (maybe other paths as well) where the augmentation process will stop after augmenting a cape with dye for the first time.
 Try using //ct go 1 to avoid this.
 If the augmentation process ever seems to stop for any augment path/item combo, I recommend using the **//ct reload** command and start the process over again.